-IPS has two dependencies (ConfigObj and urllib3) required to run in addition to python version 3.6.
-The dependencies will be automatically installed when you install ipsframework.
+IPS itself doesn't have any dependencies to run except python version 3.6.
 There is an optional dependency Dask that will enable Dask to be used for task pool scheduling, see submit\tasks().
 IPS is tested to work with dask and distributed 2.5.2 but may work with earlier versions.